Home Health Burnout syndrome: causes, symptoms, what to do

 • manifestation of professional cynicism using special expressions and terms;

-• the method of alienation, when a person keeps aloof, without experiencing emotional outbursts and mental anguish;
+• the method of alienation, when a person stays aloof, without experiencing emotional outbursts and mental anguish;

-• self-affirmation and raising one's own significance at the expense of someone's weakness or humiliation;
+• self-affirmation and elevation of one’s own importance at the expense of someone else’s weakness or humiliation;

-• various stimulants supposedly improving performance - energy drinks, alcohol, cigarettes.
+• various stimulants that supposedly improve performance - energy drinks, alcohol, cigarettes.

 "Positive":

-• various psychological trainings and technologies, role-playing games that contribute to team building and raising the corporate spirit;
+• various psychological trainings and technologies, role-playing games that promote team unity and raise corporate spirit;

-• professional development, participation in seminars stimulate personal growth, aim at new achievements and gaining knowledge;
+• professional development, participation in seminars stimulate personal growth, aim at new achievements and gain knowledge;

-• possible change of activity, rejection of additional loads, search for new types hobbies.
+• possible change of activity, refusal of additional loads, search for new types hobbies.

 It often happens that a person who has taken on a business or project works with great dedication and enthusiasm.
-But after a while, his ardor goes out, his gaze becomes indifferent and everything around him annoys.
-This is how burnout syndrome manifests itself.
-It is better for any disease to be prevented than to cure, for this it is necessary to know how to prevent it.
+But after a while his ardor fades, his gaze becomes indifferent and everything around him irritates him.
+This is how emotional burnout syndrome manifests itself.
+It is better to prevent any disease than to treat it; for this you need to know how to prevent it.

-1. First and foremost, try to maintain a positive outlook on life and be simpler about everything that happens to you.
-You should not look for the right and the guilty, constantly cherishing resentment towards people.
-Focus on the result, think about what benefits you can derive from the situation, what you can learn.
+1. The first and most important thing is to try to maintain a positive attitude towards life and take it easier on everything that happens to you.
+You should not look for those who are right and those who are wrong, constantly nursing grievances against people.
+Focus on the result, think about what benefits you can get from the situation, what you can learn.

-2. More communicate, do not hide in a shell of eternal discontent, only then you will feel support and feedback from others.
+2. More communicate, don’t hide in the shell of eternal discontent, only then will you feel support and feedback from those around you.

 3. Don't set goals that will be difficult for you to achieve.
 Correctly assess your capabilities and potential, and then as a reward you will receive confidence in your abilities and recognition of your merits.

-4. Play sports and get distracted from work in all possible ways, for example, looking for a new hobby.
+4. Play sports and take a break from work in any way possible, such as finding a new hobby.

-5. If you are a leader, praise your subordinates for their diligence even when they did not complete the task in the way you would like.
-Assess your abilities and the capabilities of employees realistically An emergency mode and a sense of meaninglessness of activity becomes the main cause of emotional burnout.
+5. If you are a manager, praise your subordinates for their efforts even when they did not complete a task the way you would like.
+Assess your abilities and the capabilities of your employees realistically.
+Emergency mode and a feeling of meaninglessness in activities becomes the main cause of emotional burnout.

-6. Bring novelty and variety to your profession, this will increase the efficiency and speed of completing tasks, because monotony exhausts even a professional in his field.
+6. Introduce novelty and variety into your profession, this will increase the efficiency and speed of completing tasks, because monotony exhausts even a professional.

 Leave a Reply